Is The Tor Browser Safe? (Security & Privacy Vulnerabilities)

 The Tor browser is available as an application for Android devices.
 If you use the app cautiously, using Tor on Android is no more dangerous than using it on desktop.
 The alpha release is easy to download and use, but the same risks apply as when you use the browser on desktop.

-There is not an official Tor application for iOS, but the Onion Browser application can be used to access the Tor network on iOS you absolutely need to.
+There is not an official Tor application for iOS, but the Onion Browser application can be used to access the Tor network on iOS if you absolutely need to.
 This is an open-source app designed by Mike Tigas, a lead developer for the Tor Browser.

 If you need to use Tor on a mobile device, we recommend choosing Android.